4 steps organizations should consider prior to a beloved leader’s departure

 Step 1: Establish a Search Committee

-The Board of Directors should establish a search committee comprised of key individuals who are very familiar with the needs of the organization.
-The first meeting of the Search Committee should involve a review of the status of the institution and brainstorming the type of executive that would best fit the projected development of the organization.
-At times, the enthusiasm and talents of a founder-leader can carry the mission to a certain level, but these may not be sufficient to boost the organization to the next level.
-A different skill set may be sought for the new hire.
+The Board of Directors should establish a search committee comprised of 5-7 key individuals who are very familiar with the needs of the organization and are committed to the demands of the search process.
+The first meeting of the search committee should involve a review of the status of the organization and a definition of the qualities desired in the next leader.
+The passion and talents of a founder may have carried the mission to its current level but may not be sufficient to elevate the organization to its ultimate potential.
+A different skill set may be sought for the new leader.

-The Committee should formalize a job description and create a profile of the preferred style, expertise, education and experience of prospective candidates.
-Here again, the job description may differ from the “hands-on” approach of the founder, so the skills of the target candidates might be considerably different.
+The committee should formalize a job description and create a profile of the preferred leadership style, expertise, education and experience of prospective candidates..

 Step 2: Hire an Executive Search Firm that Specializes in Nonprofits